Around the World (La La La La La): Background and release

 "Around the World (La La La La La)" was released as ATC's debut single from their debut album, Planet Pop, on 22 May 2000 in Germany.
-It was produced and recorded by German producer Alex Christensen with its melody almost entirely based on "Pesenka".
+It was produced and recorded by German producer Alex Christensen with its melody almost entirely based on "Pesenka" by Ruki Vverh!.
 The single reached number one on the German Singles Chart for six weeks in 2000.
 It also reached number one in Austria, Poland, Romania, and Switzerland and the top 10 in Belgium, Canada, Denmark, Finland, Hungary, the Netherlands, and Sweden.

 On 6 November 2000, the song was released in the United Kingdom but did not chart.
 In August 2002, it was re-released in a newly remixed version, peaking at number 15 on the UK Singles Chart.
-In the United States, "Around the World (La La La La La)" was serviced to radio stations on 16 January 2001 and peaked at number 28 on the Billboard Hot 100 chart; however, because of scant promotion for the album and a lack of touring in the US and Canada, follow-up singles failed to make any impact in North America.
+In the United States, "Around the World (La La La La La)" was serviced to radio stations on 16 January 2001 and peaked at number 28 on the Billboard Hot 100 chart.